rust-lang/unsafe-code-guidelines/active_discussion/representation.md

 ## Introduction

-This discussion is meant to focus on two things:
+This discussion is meant to focus on the following things:

 - What guarantees does Rust make regarding the layout of data structures?
 - What guarantees does Rust make regarding ABI compatibility?